Routing

 });

-// Matching /user/foobar, not matching /user/foo/bar
+// Matches /user/foobar, does not match /user/foo/bar

-Route::any('/user/{name}', function ($request, $name) {
+Route::any('/user/{name}', function (Request $request, $name) {

 return response($name);